B2B Intent Signals: The 2026 Guide

 Can small teams use intent signals without an enterprise platform?

 Yes.
 Topic-surge platforms are enterprise-priced, but the highest-converting signals — job changes, hiring surges, engagement, competitor activity — are public and observable.
-You can track them manually for free (roughly an hour a day), or use a self-serve tool like OutsScale ($49–99/month) to monitor, score, and draft outreach automatically.
+You can track them manually for free (roughly an hour a day), or use a self-serve tool like OutsScale (a flat $99/month) to monitor, score, and draft outreach automatically.

 Do intent signals work for LinkedIn outreach as well as email?